 As corporations and other organizations extend their reach globally, the importance of multilingual communication increases.
 A Media B.A. degree requires two years (four semesters) of study in a single foreign language of your choice.
 By doing so, you establish a basic ability with the language that you can choose to develop further as a minor or second major.

-IU Bloomington is one of the premier institutions in the U.S. for the study of languages, offering courses and resources in over 60 languages.
+As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 80 languages

 - Foreign Language and Area Studies Fellowships